ssikande/CHAT-ROOM-RAT/README.md

 username - admin, password - adminpass

-- /kick <user> - Kicks a user
+- /kick user - Kicks a user
-- /ban <user> - Bans a user
+- /ban user - Bans a user
-- /code <nickname> <message> - Executes a command on the server if no nickname given, else on given nickname
+- /code nickname command - Executes a command on the server if no nickname given, else on given nickname
 - /exit - Exits the server

 ## /code